The Definitive Guide

 Effective cost basis: $230 - $11.50 = $218.50 per share

-This is one of the most important mindset shifts for new wheel traders.
-Assignment feels like losing because the stock dropped below your strike.
-But consider: you chose this stock because you wanted to own it.
-You chose the strike because you'd be happy buying at that price.
-And you've already collected premium that reduces your cost basis below the strike.
+I know it feels like losing.
+The stock dropped below your strike.
+Your account shows red.
+But think about it: you chose this stock because you wanted to own it.
+You picked the strike because you'd be happy buying at that price.
+And you've already collected premium that drops your cost basis below the strike.

-The worst response to assignment is panic selling.
-If your thesis on the stock hasn't changed, assignment just means you're entering Phase 3 — selling covered calls and collecting even more income while you hold the shares.
-The second worst response is “doubling down” by selling more puts on the same stock.
-Resist the urge to increase position size just because the stock is cheaper.
-Your original position sizing was correct.
+The worst thing you can do after assignment is panic sell.
+If your thesis hasn't changed, assignment just means you're moving to Phase 3 — selling covered calls and collecting even more income while you hold the shares.

-Key Takeaway: Assignment is a planned transition, not a loss.
-Your effective cost basis = strike price − total premiums collected.
-Don't panic sell after assignment, and don't double down.
+The short version: Assignment is the plan, not a failure.
+Your real cost = strike − total premiums collected.
+Don't panic sell.
+Don't double down.
+Just move to Phase 3 and start selling calls.

 5. Phase 3: Selling Covered Calls

-Never sell covered calls below your cost basis unless you're deliberately taking a loss to exit the position.
-If your cost basis is $218.50 and you sell a $215 call, you're agreeing to sell your shares at a loss.
-This is the single most common mistake new wheel traders make, usually out of impatience to collect higher premium.
+Never sell covered calls below your cost basis unless you're deliberately taking a loss to exit.
+If your cost basis is $218.50 and you sell a $215 call, you're agreeing to sell at a loss.
+This is the number one mistake I see new wheel traders make, and it's always driven by impatience.

 Worked Example: AAPL Covered Calls After Assignment